-- 10.60 Four representations have been received to date.
-The main issues raised relate to the impact on the character of the area and highway safety.
-Concerns have also been raised with the impact on the setting of Middle Burn Farm.
-All these matters have been addressed within this appraisal. - 10.61 Of the other issues raised it has been suggested that the proposal will set a precedent for future development.
-Any further applications on the remainder of this part of the POL will be assessed on their own merits having regard to relevant local and national policies and all other material considerations. - 10.62 There are also concerns with the impact of the physical construction of the development on users of the public byway.
-A condition requiring a construction management plan could be imposed to help alleviate the impacts during the construction phase. - 10.63 It has been suggested that the development will exacerbate issues associated with other approved development nearby.
-Officers consider that the scale of development is such that it would not materially add to any impacts associated with other local developments, including the 95 houses recently approved on part of the POL allocation.
+- 10.65 It is considered that the widening of the byway opposite plots 1 and 2 to 6m improves the ability for visitors to park here whilst enabling other vehicles to pass.
+Details of bin storage facilities that would not impede the byway can be secured by condition.
+Details of turning facilities for larger vehicles are to be provided.
+Highways have not raised any objections to the access to plot 3. - 10.66 Of the other issues raised it has been suggested that the proposal will set a precedent for future development along this side of the byway.
+Any further applications on the remainder of this part of the POL will be assessed on their own merits having regard to relevant local and national policies and all other material considerations. - 10.67 There are also concerns with the impact of the physical construction of the development on users of the public byway.
+A condition requiring a construction management plan could be imposed to help alleviate the impacts during the construction phase. - 10.68 It has been suggested that the development will exacerbate issues associated with other approved development nearby.
+Officers consider that the scale of development is such that it would not materially add to any impacts associated with other local developments, including the 95 houses recently approved on part of the POL allocation. - 10.69 Comments have been made in relation to land ownership and specifically the shared access track to the east of Middle Burn Farm that would serve plot 3.
+The applicant has stated that they do not know who owns the access track to the east of Middle Burn Farm and therefore formal notice was served in a local newspaper, in accordance with relevant legislation.
+A representation has however suggested that the applicant does in fact know who owns the access track.
+Officers are unable to substantiate either assertion and consider that land ownership issues have been satisfactorily addressed for the purposes of the planning application.